Skip to main content

 Two women laughing together

-Breast cancer has a huge impact on public health in the U.S. Current numbers indicate that more than 3.8 million women have had a history of breast cancer, including women undergoing treatment and those who have finished treatment.
-In fact, breast cancer accounts for about 30% of newly diagnosed cancers in women.1
+The numbers tell the story of breast cancer's impact on public health in the U.S. More than 4 million women have had a history of breast cancer, including women undergoing treatment and those who have finished treatment.
+And breast cancer accounts for about 30% of newly diagnosed cancers in women.1

-Breast cancer is highly prevalent in the U.S. and affects the lives of millions of women — and men — each year.
+Highly prevalent in the U.S., breast cancer affects the lives of millions of women — and men — each year.
 The financial costs of breast cancer can negatively affect people's lives, livelihoods and mental health.
-However, timely detection and awareness about breast cancer can provide an opportunity to catch it early when it is most treatable — and thus, more affordable.
+However, timely detection and awareness about breast cancer can provide an opportunity to catch it early — when it is most treatable and thus more affordable.

 Types of Breast Cancer Screening

-• Breast magnetic resonance imaging (MRI): This is a body scan using magnetic technology connected to a computer for an even more detailed image of the tissue inside the breast.
+• Breast magnetic resonance imaging (MRI).
+This body scan uses magnetic technology connected to a computer to make even more detailed images of the tissue inside the breast.

 A breast self-exam is both a visual and a physical exam.
-You can look for visual changes such as:3
+You can look for visual changes such as:

 • Puckering, dimpling or changes in size, shape or symmetry